pcfreak30/skyd/doc/api/index.html.md

 For detailed information about the protocol check out the [specification](https://tus.io/protocols/resumable-upload.html).

-For uploads to work with Skyd, you need to make sure that the chunk size of your TUS client is configure correctly.
-Otherwise the upload will return an error which contains the expected chunk size.
+For uploads to work with Skyd, you need to make sure that the chunk size of your TUS client is configured correctly.
+Otherwise, the upload will return an error which contains the expected chunk size.
 Right now the chunk size is expected to be a multiple of `40MiB` for the default upload settings.